 Types of conduct that expressly fall within this category include but are not limited to the following:

-*Obtaining and/or distributing copies of tests and quizzes or other egregious plagiarism/cheating incidents by any means in or out of school is considered a serious violation to our integrity police and will be handled by Administration and will be subject to discipline greater than actions listed below.
+*Obtaining and/or distributing copies of tests and quizzes or other egregious plagiarism/cheating incidents by any means in or out of school is considered a serious violation to our integrity policy and will be handled by Administration and will be subject to discipline greater than actions listed below.

 Disciplinary Action